Contraz/demosys-py/README.md

 - Resource loading is supported in the `Effect` class itself.
 In `__init__()' you can fetch resources using for example `self.get_shader` or self.get_texture'.
 This will return a lazy object that will be populated after the loading stage is done.
+- Resources shared between effects can be put outside effect packages inside your project directory.
+For example in `testproject/resources/shaders` and `testproject/resources/textures`.
+  Make sure you add those paths in the settings file.
 - We don't have any scene/mesh loaders.
 You can hack something in yourself for now or just stick to or extend the `geometry` module.
 - We try to do as much validation as possible and give useful feedback when